dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 The chart and approach will change as testing during Phase3 proceeds, so this is just a preview of the approach

-Got it, Dave — I’ve cleaned up the matrix exactly as you asked: no bold, no `<br>` markup, no “deferrable” note on the ghost IP row, and the SSH row is focused only on real failures with ENV‑based simulation noted separately.
-This version is ready to drop straight into your README as the **early plan of attack for Phase 3**.

 ---

 #### Crash Type vs. Recovery Strategy Matrix (Phase 3)